Introduction to the Trump Tax Reform

 (5) ESTATE AND GIFT TAX EXEMTPION AMOUNT INCREASED

 Following previous iterations of the tax reform that included a repeal of the estate tax and then a phase-out of the estate tax, the final bill keeps the estate tax for U.S. individuals intact but increases the lifetime estate and gift tax exemption from the $5 million base amount, set in 2011, to a new $10 million base amount.
 The exemption is adjusted for inflation each year.
-(Non-U.S. individuals remain subject to the U.S. estate tax and gift tax with respect to "U.S.-situs property" in excess of $60,000).
+(Non-U.S. individuals remain subject to the U.S. estate tax and gift tax with respect to "U.S.-situs property", with an exemption for the estate tax for the first $60,000).

 The increase in the gift tax exemption could prove very beneficial for wealthier individuals who want to renounce their U.S. citizenship but avoid the dreaded “exit tax.”
 The exit tax applies to renouncers who, among other things, have a net worth of $2 million or more.
 The utilization of gift planning in order to fall under the $2 million threshold is made significantly easier with the increase to the lifetime estate and gift tax exemption.